 Pesticides also inhibit the conversion of tryptophan into serotonin, resulting in low levels of serotonin.
 Serotonin is needed to rewire.

-There are also genetic polymorphisms that impair one's ability to methylate, which makes it impossible for you metabolize norepinephrine and results in an excess amount of norepinephrine.
+There are also genetic polymorphisms that impair one’s ability to methylate, which makes it impossible for one to metabolize norepinephrine and results in an excess amount of norepinephrine.
 Norepinephrine is the neurotransmitter that sets off the stress response system.
 If it is in excess on a frequent basis, then it keeps one in a chronic state of fight or flight.

-Nutritional deficiencies, which are very common in the general population, in B vitamins, iron, magnesium, fatty acids and amino acids will impair your ability to make neurotransmitters needed for rewiring the brain.
+Nutritional deficiencies, which are very common in the general population, in B vitamins, iron, magnesium, fatty acids, and amino acids will impair your ability to make neurotransmitters needed for rewiring the brain.
 Certain deficiencies like folic acid, B12, B6, and magnesium can also impair methylation.

 Additionally, people who have low levels of neurotransmitters due to nutritional deficiencies or a high total stress load can have a difficult time conjuring up any positive thoughts to focus on.
 However, if you are one of those people, then I still encourage you to give it a try.
 In time, as you rewire, it will get easier.

 If you have chronic fatigue, then most likely you have adrenal fatigue.
 If you are in an advanced stage of adrenal fatigue, then you are not producing enough cortisol to meet the demands of stress in your life.
 Pushing yourself too quickly will be counterproductive.
 It is very important that you move slowly with your rewiring so that you don’t deplete cortisol any further.